Sagar-Kap/Jarmos-dotfiles-windows/configurations/git/README.md

 That said, you can configure all of the above & much more through the `.gitconfig` plain-text file.
 This file is placed under in `%USERPROFILE%` for Windows system.
 Place it anywhere else & `git` doesn't appear to recognise it.

+## About the Config Files

 Additionally, you might notice, there're a few more files other than the `.gitconfig` file.
 They're all plain-text files as well & each servce a specific purpose.
 More details on their use is provided as follows:

 - `.gitconfig`: The "main" file which configures Git according to the user's preferences.
-More info is available at: https://git-scm.com/docs/git-config
+More info is available at: [gitconfig][Gitconfig].
 - `.gitattributes_global`: Is used to specify particular attributes of files in the pathname.
 It's recommended to add repository-specific `.gitattribute` file for better collaboration.
 More information is available at: [`gitattributes`][Gitattributes].
 - `.gitignore_global`: A global `.gitignore` so that Git doesn't commit unecessary files to VCS by accident.
 More info is available at: [`gitignore`][Gitignore].